 Do you feel self-conscious about your ears?
 At FacesFirst, our goal is to transform your idea of what you look like and give you self-confidence no matter the situation.
 An otoplasty, a procedure used to “pin back” or reposition protruding ears, is one of our most rewarding surgeries for patients in Denver and Lone Tree.
-The results of this minimally invasive surgery can dramatically enhance the look of your face as well as your self-esteem.
+The results of this minimally invasive cosmetic ear surgery can dramatically enhance the look of your face as well as your self-esteem.

 What is Otoplasty?

 Otoplasty is a cosmetic surgical procedure used to accomplish a variety of aesthetic goals.
 Often, otoplasty is also referred to as ear pinning or simply ear surgery.
 Characteristics like overly protruding ears, large ears, or misshapen ears can cause emotional distress in both children and adults.
 Because the visual and psychological improvement following the operation is usually dramatic, it is one of the most rewarding procedures for both the patient and our surgeons.
-For this reason, the board-certified plastic surgeons at FacesFirst are proud to offer quality, effective Denver ear surgery for both children and adult patients.
+For this reason, the board-certified facial plastic surgeons at FacesFirst are proud to offer quality, effective Denver ear surgery for both children and adult patients.

 Gallery